Photo credit: Andrew Neel, Unsplash

 If an application is made, the court may make any order it thinks is just and may award costs to either party.

-Now, if there is a dispute that ends up in court the tests below from Computer Sciences of Australia v Leslie 1983 will apply:
+Now, if there is a dispute about whether long service should be paid and it ends up in court, the tests below from Computer Sciences of Australia v Leslie 1983 will apply: